 ArtworX by Paul Talbot

-ArtworX by Paul Talbot are – quite simply – my artwork!
+Paul Talbot Art in a sentence?
 They’re born from a lifelong fascination with abstract digital art.
 They are born of me ‘visually jamming’ along to my favourite tunes and having a good time.
 If anything it’s me doing what I love.
 Without any of the usual constraints or limitations that are the inarguable truths of tattooing as a medium.

 What is Digital Art?